kharvd/gpt-cli/README.md

   --no_price            Disable price logging.
 ```

-Type `q` or Ctrl-D to exit, `c` or Ctrl-C to clear the conversation, `r` or Ctrl-R to re-generate the last response.
+Type `:q` or Ctrl-D to exit, `:c` or Ctrl-C to clear the conversation, `:r` or Ctrl-R to re-generate the last response.
 To enter multi-line mode, enter a backslash `\` followed by a new line.
 Exit the multi-line mode by pressing ESC and then Enter.

 You can override the model parameters using `--model`, `--temperature` and `--top_p` arguments at the end of your prompt.
 For example: